viking2917/xlate/README.md

 ![screenshot](assets/InternetArchiveTranslator.png)
 *Screenshot showing translation of a passage by Gerald of Wales describing the discovery of the burial of King Arthur*

+A bit more detail at the [blog post](https://www.viking2917.com/translating-internet-archive-books-on-the-fly/).

 ## How it works

 The extension is powered by Google Gemini.
 You will need a (free!)
 Google API key.